GRE Analytical Writing Section

 If you want to get detailed information about the test structure, you can consult the webpage http://www.ets.org/gre/revised_general/about/content/analytical_writing.

 What is the Need for Analytical Writing Test in GRE?

 Need not to mention that your way of writing is very important wherever you go.
-Whether you are aiming for GRE, to take higher education in an English speaking country or to do business in another country, you, obviously have to strengthen your English writing ability to express your ideas clearly to others.
+Whether you are aiming for GRE, to take higher education in an English speaking country or to do business in another country, you obviously have to strengthen your English writing ability to express your ideas clearly to others.
 You cannot advance in your career life or achieve success in a business unless and until you have a flair for writing.
 During your study time or business in another country, you may experience several social, professional, cultural or ethical issues and you have to apply your reasons and courage to sort those out.
-Hence, appears the role of GRE Analytical Writing Section.
+Hence, appears the role of Analytical Writing Section.
 This test section not only examines your expressive writing ability but also assesses your intelligence in solving those issues that might prove to be a hurdle in your path to success.
-Guess, this description is enough to explain the importance and existence of the GRE Analytical Writing test section in the exam.
+Guess, this description is enough to explain the importance and existence of the test section in the exam.